poovannan89/hpdf_assignment/README.md

 http://localhost:8080/paymentss

 This is server side REST API integration.
-As of now it is working for static data of transaction which is hardcoded.
+It is working where we input total amount alone dynamically via text box.
-Need to provide transaction list dynamically and improve the code.
+Need to work on total items, transaction list to be more dynamic.

 How to build on top of this ?